vakyansh/vtrans/README.md

 - Colloquial translations that are more relatable and easier to understand.
 - Code-mixed versions that reflect real-world usage, particularly in bilingual or multilingual communities.

-This dataset is specifically curated for research in Natural Language Processing (NLP), focusing on the nuances of formal and informal language usage in Hindi-English code-mixed contexts.
 ---

 ## 📁 Dataset Structure